-UnlockMath includes online problem solving, interactive and adaptive testing, grading, and reporting.
+UnlockMath includes online problem solving, testing, grading, and reporting.
 In addition, there are unlimited Practice Problems on each lesson’s topic plus continuous review with Stay Sharp problems.
-If students want to do more than one set of Practice Problems or Stay Sharp problems, the program generates new sets of problems and the student’s best score is recorded.
+If students want to do more than one set of Practice Problems or Stay Sharp problems, the program generates new sets of problems, and the student’s best score is recorded.
 For each lesson, there is an optional Challenge question to stretch students’ critical thinking skills.
 If students answer a challenge question correctly, they receive extra credit, but it does not count against them if they try and fail.
 There are no “do-overs” with the challenge question.

-While some problems requires students to either enter a numeric answer into a box or select a multiple choice answer, at least four other types of student response formats are used.
+While some problems require students to either enter a numeric answer into a box or select a multiple-choice answer, at least four other types of student response formats are used.
 For example, some questions require that students sketch the answer with drawing tools provided in the program.
 (Students might need to play with the tools for a few minutes to figure out how they work since they are fairly sophisticated.)
 Students are most likely to use sketching tools for answering questions that require them to graph lines or inequalities on a coordinate plane.

 There are 16 units in the course.
-The first five units (the first 40 lessons) review material students should have learned prior to pre-algebra, topics such as adding, subtracting, multiplying, and dividing both integers and fractions; order of operations; prime numbers; factors; exponents; and greatest common factors.
+The first five units (the first 40 lessons) review material that students should have learned prior to pre-algebra, topics such as adding, subtracting, multiplying, and dividing both integers and fractions; order of operations; prime numbers; factors; exponents; and greatest common factors.
 You can always skip any or all of these lessons if students don’t need them.

 From there the course progresses through units on equations, inequalities, the coordinate plane, decimals, percent, polynomials, triangles, two-dimensional geometry, three-dimensional geometry, analyzing data, and probability and statistics.
-While plenty of attention is given to review, the course covers challenging course content that should prepare students well for any first year algebra course.
+While plenty of attention is given to review, the course covers challenging course content that should prepare students well for any first-year algebra course.

 A midterm and a final exam are included.
-There are also review questions for students to practice in advance of each test, and both have a Questions Reference Guide that tells students the topics for questions on each test as well as the lessons from which they are drawn.
+There are also review questions for students to practice in advance of each test, and both exams have a Questions Reference Guide that tells students the topics for questions on each test as well as the lessons from which they are drawn.

 The QuickStart Guide on the site will help you quickly see how the program functions.
-Similarly, the Gradebook Guide demonstrates the features of the Gradebook so that you can make proper use of its features.
+Similarly, the Gradebook Guide demonstrates the features of the gradebook so that you can make proper use of its features.

 UnlockMath.com is pricier than some other options, but it does an excellent job.
 It’s very professionally designed with great graphics.
 Alesia’s use of the large digital screen to teach is much nicer than the whiteboard approach used by many courses.
-The lessons are very clearly laid out and easy to follow, and they include everything you need—plenty of practice problems, cumulative review, ability to review any lesson, tests, and complete solutions along with the answers.
+The lessons are very clearly laid out and easy to follow, and they include everything you need—plenty of practice problems, cumulative review, the ability to review any lesson, tests, and complete solutions along with the answers.